metamn/beat/code/pages/tomorrowww/tomorrowww.md

 With this step we let both the visitor and device (AI) to decide if they want to evolve or involve with / into our content.
 It's not anymore a philosophical question but of individual will.
 Being responsible to cut out one of these crucial observation methods in such a connected era is something nobody wants to take.

-What's left for us, designers and developers, is to focus on content states and write AI algorithms to make the device so smart to be able to assembly any picture from any content state.
+What's left for us, designers and developers, is to focus on content states and write AI algorithms to make the device so smart to be able to assembly any picture from any content and state.

 ## What good is it?